CHAKOTAY99/thymeblog/README.md

 CSS, Templates and Markdown need to be provided in accordance to the project structure ideally in their own separate folders as shown in the reference.
 Assets (such as CSS) and templates must have the directory listed in the properties.yaml file.
 Assets will be copied in their entirety to the target directory and currently there is no functionality for compression.
+It is also important to provide the name of the directory containing the entire site contents.
+This is so that it is not included in the urls

 The program requires an index file to be provided at the root of the project and for any sub-directory containing markdown files.